HCLOpenBMC/HCLDocs/Docs/Multi-host-support-in-Ipmi-Ipmb.md

 ### Implementation

-Plesae refer the below gerrit link for this design and implementation of this feature. https://gerrit.openbmc-project.xyz/c/openbmc/docs/+/34464
+Please refer the below gerrit link for this design and implementation of this feature. https://gerrit.openbmc-project.xyz/c/openbmc/docs/+/34464

 ### Gerrit Links